CV SSRN Google Scholar

 Publications

 Do Women Receive Worse Financial Advice?
-[Joint with Utpal Bhattacharya, Sujata Visaria, and Jing Zhao]
+[With Utpal Bhattacharya, Sujata Visaria, and Jing Zhao]

 The Journal of Finance 79, no. 5 (2024): 3261-3307.